GFDRR/CCDR-tools/Top-down/README.md

 -------------------------------

-### OPTION 2 - USING IMPACT CATEGORIES CLASSIFICATION
+### ANALYTICAL APPROACH 2 - USING IMPACT CATEGORIES CLASSIFICATION

 In this scenario, the physical hazard intensity is ranked in qualitative classes of impact magnitude.
 This is the case when no impact function is available for the category at risk, but a classification of impact by hazard thresholds is possible.
 Starting from the thresholded layer, we split the hazard intensity (water depth, as in previouse example) into 6 classes, each representing an interval of 0.5 m - except the last one, the includes all values > MAX damage ratio.
 Then, we extract the total population located within each hazard class for each ADM3 unit into an excel table for further analytics to be applied.